gbif/pipelines/mini-pipelines/README.md

 This is an example to run this pipeline with the minimum required parameters:

 ~~~~
-java -cp mini-pipelines.jar org.gbif.pipelines.minipipelines.dwca.DwcaPipeline --inputPath=dwca.zip --targetPath=output --datasetId=abcd1234 --attempt=1 --gbifEnv=DEV --ESHosts=http://localhost:9200
+java -cp mini-pipelines.jar org.gbif.pipelines.minipipelines.dwca.DwcaPipeline --inputPath=dwca.zip --targetPath=output --datasetId=abcde12345 --attempt=1 --gbifEnv=DEV --ESHosts=http://localhost:9200
 ~~~~

  This generates an output like this:

  <img src="docs/output_generated.png">

-If we ignore the intermediate outputs using this command:
+If we ignore the intermediate outputs using the next command there is no output written in the target path:

 ~~~~
 java -cp mini-pipelines.jar org.gbif.pipelines.minipipelines.dwca.DwcaPipeline --inputPath=dwca.zip --targetPath=output --datasetId=abcd1234 --attempt=1 --gbifEnv=DEV --ESHosts=http://localhost:9200 --ignoreIntermediateOutputs=true
 ~~~~

-there is no output written in the target path.
 In this case, the output is the records indexed in ES.
 By default, the ES index name follows the format {datasetId}_{attempt}.
 This index is added to the alias specified in the `ESAlias` parameter.
 By default it's `occurrence`.